The Human Truth Foundation

 Health:

 Russia has some poor policies and cultural issues which cause some public health problems.
-Russia does better than average in its immunizations take-up34, its food aid and health contributions and WHO compliance35, its adolescent birth rate21 and in its fertility rate13.
-Russia does not succeed in everything, however.
+Russia does better than average when it comes to its immunizations take-up34, its food aid and health contributions and WHO compliance35, its adolescent birth rate21 and in its fertility rate13.
+But, things could still be better.
 Russia does worse than average for its average life expectancy11.
-It falls into the worst-performing 20 in its alcohol consumption rate36 (the highest in Asia) and in its smoking rate37 (one of the worst in Asia).
+It sits amongst the bottom 20 for its alcohol consumption rate36 (the worst in Asia) and in its smoking rate37 (one of the highest in Asia).
 And finally, it is the worst in its suicide rate38.
-The prevalence of overweight adults has increased by 14% during the past 40 years.
+The prevalence of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Russian Federation improved by +5.4yrs in the 30 years from 1990, less than the global average of +7.9yrs.

 Life Expectancy